Leadership Development Institute

 Project Work

-• Enrollees will design, plan, and complete a project for their department/division that has been approved for this program by their manager and HR.
+• LDI participants will develop, design, and implement a project for their department/division that has been approved for this program by their manager and HR.
 The project should either be focused on saving money for their department/Rowan (Budget-oriented), improving student or patient experience, streamlining a process through change (Operational Efficiency; Ex.
 An organized tracking model for delegation tracking or Creating a Procedure Manual), or building employee engagement (Ex.
-A recognition program within their own department)
+A recognition program within their own department).

-• Facilitate a presentation on the project summary/plan
+• Facilitate a presentation for their peers in the program and senior leadership on the project summary/plan

 • Career Advancement Preparation